dawidurbanski/universal-data-layer/CONTRIBUTING.md

 ### Pull Request Process

+Please follow our comprehensive [Pull Request Guidelines](./docs/PR_GUIDELINES.md) which cover all requirements in detail.

+Key steps:

 1. Add a changeset for your changes: `npm run changeset`
 2. Update documentation for any API changes
 3. Ensure your PR description clearly describes the problem and solution
 4. Link any related issues
-5. Ensure all CI checks pass
+5. Ensure all CI checks pass (tests, linting, type checking)
+6. Use the PR template to confirm all requirements are met
-6. Request review from maintainers
+7. Request review from maintainers
-7. Be responsive to feedback
+8. Be responsive to feedback
-8. Squash commits if requested

 **Note:** Every PR that changes functionality must include a changeset.
 The changeset will be used to generate changelogs and determine version bumps.